-At the heart of the project is intentional Christian community, focussing on the importance of living and sharing life together, coupled with sharing God’s love in practical ways with the local community.
+At the heart of Achor is intentional Christian community, focussing on the importance of living and sharing life together, coupled with sharing God’s love in practical ways with the local community.

 The Achor Community have a regular ‘rhythm of life’ which they have developed and follow together.
 This includes a commitment to:

-They are joined in their regular prayer times by other members of the church community; if you’d like to come along then please get in touch to find out when they’re meeting.
+The Achor Community are joined in their regular prayer times by others from Kings.
+Details of the usual meeting times are below.
+If you’d like to come along then please get in touch to find out exactly when and where we’re gathering.

 Mondays, 9.30-9.45pm @ Habgood Drive

 Thursdays, 7.45-8am @ Laurel Avenue